 San Jose State

 That’s it for this edition of “The Good, the Bad, the Ugly.”
-What stuck out to you about week two?
+Which moments from week two stood out to you?
 Leave your thoughts in the comments below.